kayne87/mongodb-sharding-docker/README.md

 #### Cleaning tip

-With the following command, from the docker-compose file folder, you can stop all running containers and remove all of them.
+With the following command, from the docker-compose file folder, you can stop all the running containers and remove all of them.

 ```console
 docker-compose rm -sv